 - Take heed of weather conditions.
 Just like humans, pets are sensitive to extreme temperatures.

 - For more information on properly caring for your pet, call your veterinarian.

 - Adopt-A-Pet: The Animal Village has a number of dogs and cats that need loving homes.
 Visit our facility to meet some of our eligible animals.
 Our adoption fee is $90.
 Give a lonely dog or cat a home.
 You'll be saving a life and gaining a best friend!

 - Volunteer: Our volunteers are indispensable, and there are never enough of them.
 We need extra help in adoption services, foster care, and a variety of other animal services.
 Call our facility, or come by for a visit anytime.

 - Children must be taught how to properly treat our furry friends.
 Teaching a child responsibility and respect for animals reduces the chance of animal bites and scratches, and makes them a responsible pet owner in the future.

 - Animal Service Officers work to protect you.
 The Animal Services Staff appreciates your cooperation with animal control situations.

 - Your pet cannot talk.
 If he is lost, the only hope of identifying him is his city dog license or a microchip.
 You should have a picture of your pet, as well as a description including height, weight, age, color and distinctive markings.
 These items will help us determine whether or not your pet is in our care.

-Little Rock Animal Services will be offering a volunteer workshop.
+Little Rock Animal Services offers a volunteer workshop every 2nd Saturday of the month.
 This workshop will entail an intense look at Animal Services and the Animal Shelter to give citizens an in-depth look at the challenges that face staff daily in public safety, animal welfare, animal care as well as adoptions.
 This program will allow staff to better care for the animals in custody of the City as well as inform citizens on ordinances and proper animal care.